Parade of pitchers not a merry-go-round for Dodgers

 Of the 125 innings pitched by the Dodgers in the postseason, Buehler is 1-0 with a 1.89 ERA in 19 innings and Kershaw is 3-1 with a 2.88 ERA in 25 innings, a combined a 2.45 ERA .
 The rest of the staff is 6-3 with a 4.11 ERA.

-Alex Wood (six outs) and Jake McGee (three) followed with shutout relief, but the damage was too much to overcome.
+Alex Wood (six outs) and Jake McGee (three) finished with shutout relief, but the damage yielded by the earlier parade of pitchers was too much to overcome.

+Gonsolin has a 9.82 postseason ERA, allowing eight runs in 7 1/3 innings, and May a 5.00 ERA, giving up five runs in nine innings.

+“I still trust them.
+I still believe them, and they’ve just got to make pitches,” Roberts said.
+“They’re still going to need to get big outs for us.”

 Know for famous starting pitchers like Sandy Koufax, Don Drysdale, Fernando Valenzuela and Orel Hershiser, the Dodgers would not seem like a team primed to adapt to the opener concept pioneered by manager Kevin Cash and Rays in 2018.

-Roberts gambled to keep Buehler and Kershaw fresh, just like he did in Game 7 of the NL Championship Series against Atlanta when he held off using Kershaw and started May as an opener, who then combined with Gonsolin, Blake Treinen, Brusdar Graterol and Julio Urías for a three-hitter in a 4-3 win.
+Roberts gambled to keep Buehler and Kershaw fresh, just like he did in Game 7 of the NLCS when he held off using Kershaw and started May as an opener, who then combined with Gonsolin, Blake Treinen, Brusdar Graterol and Julio Urías for a three-hitter in a 4-3 win.

 Buehler is scheduled to start Game 3 on Friday night on five days’ rest after beating Atlanta in Game 6 of the NLCS on Saturday, when he threw 89 pitches over six innings.
-He would be on track to start a Game 7 on normal rest.
+He would be on track to start a Game 7 on three days’ rest.

+Urías gets Game 4 on Saturday night, the first start for the 24-year-old left-hander since Game 3 vs. the Braves on Oct.
+14 and the second since Sept.
+17.

 Kershaw is lined up for Game 5 on Sunday following his victory in the Series opener, when he threw 78 pitches over six innings.

+Wood is an option for Game 7 if Buehler doesn’t start, but it would be Wood’s first start since Sept.
+18.

+“The goal is not to go seven,” Roberts said. ”But, Alex, this entire postseason he’s pitched really well.
+And I just really like the way he attacked the zones.
+And so, he’ll get a couple of days off and then we’ll kind of reassess after that for him.”

-It remains to be seen whether the parade of pitchers will be a fun ride for Roberts and the Dodgers.
+It remains to be seen whether this merry-go-round will be a fun ride for Roberts and the Dodgers.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports